 Unit 1: How do we Know Things?

-Listen, I’m just going to give it to you straight: This class is going to make you question what you know and how you know it.
-That might get reeeeeeaaally uncomfortable considering how we generally come to “know” things (family? faith? personal experience??
-Youch – that’s pretty hard to think critically about.)
-But the questioning period is a necessary part of growth because there are legit problems with some of our “knowledge.”
+Listen, I’m just going to give it to you straight: this class is going to make you question what you know and how you know it.
+That might get really uncomfortable considering how we generally come to “know” things (family? faith? personal experience??
+Yeouch – that’s pretty hard to think critically about.)
+But the questioning period is a necessary part of growth because there are legitimate problems with some of our “knowledge.”
 Let’s see what your student textbook authors have to say:

 Learning Objectives